Extending Partial Representations of Circle Graphs

-For the other implications, we just take $\calR_1,\dots,\calR_\ell$ and put them in $\calR$ together as in~(\ref{eq:representation}).
-The ordering $<$ was constructed exactly in such a way that $\calR$ extends $\calR'$. \end{proof}
+For the other implication, we just take $\calR_1,\dots,\calR_\ell$ and combine them to form $\calR$ as in~(\ref{eq:representation}).
+This works since the ordering $<$ was constructed so that $\calR$ extends $\calR'$. \end{proof}

-\heading{Case 2: No extended class corresponds to two maximal subwords.}\\ In this case, we have the ordering of the classes according to their appearance in $\tau'$, so $\Psi_i$ corresponds to the subword $\tau'_i$.
-According to Proposition~\ref{prop:structure}, we know that in any representation $\calR$ of $G$ the class $\Psi_i$ corresponds to two subwords $\tau_i$ and $\hat\tau_i$.
-The difficulty here arises from the potential for $\tau'_i$ to be a subsequence of only one of $\tau_i$ and $\hat\tau_i$.
+\heading{Case I.2: No extended class corresponds to two maximal subwords.}\\ We number the classes according to their appearance in $\tau'$, i.e., $\Psi_i$ corresponds to the subword $\tau'_i$.
+By Proposition~\ref{prop:structure}, we know that in any representation $\calR$ of $G$ the class $\Psi_i$ corresponds to two subwords $\tau_i$ and $\hat\tau_i$.
+The difficulty here arises from the potential for $\tau'_i$ to be a subsequence of $\tau_i\hat\tau_i$, but of neither $\tau_i$, nor $\hat\tau_i$.
 Figure~\ref{fig:caseI}(b) shows two potential extending representations.